Top U.S. oil companies see more pressure to clamp down on spending

 Even with a 2015 smaller budget, ConocoPhillips still expects to grow its oil and gas output 3 percent to 5 percent.
 The company’s capital spending plan is due in December.

-Chevron Corp (CVX.N), the second-largest oil producer behind Exxon, said Friday it was looking closely at discretionary versus nondiscretionary spending.
+Chevron Corp, the second-largest oil producer behind Exxon, said Friday it was looking closely at discretionary versus nondiscretionary spending.

 “Obviously we are having to have some top discussions around what do we think the price outlook is going to be, what do we think the cost structure is going to be,” said Pat Yarrington, Chevron’s CFO.